 That’s why we’ve put together this ultimate guide to building a gravel driveway with clear, step-by-step instructions to guide you through each stage of the process.

-Whether you’re looking to save money on the long-term maintenance of your driveway by replacing tired, old tarmac with a great-looking gravel finish, or whether you’re simply looking for a creative way to revamp your outdoor space, here’s how it’s done.
+Whether you’re looking to save money on the long-term maintenance of your driveway by replacing tired, old tarmac with a great-looking gravel driveway, or whether you’re simply looking for a creative way to revamp your outdoor space, here’s how it’s done.

 - 1 – Check for buried services

-- 2 – Excavate the existing base
+- 2 – Excavate the existing base layer

 - 3 – Add your weed-control membrane